PhD Student Handbook

 Dissertation Committee

 Appointment to a dissertation committee must fit the guidelines of the Binghamton University Graduate School as stipulated in its bylaws.
-According to the Graduate School bylaws, only faculty with formal rank of assistant, associate or full professor in an academic department offering advanced degrees may serve as members of a graduate student dissertation committee.
+According to the Graduate School bylaws, only faculty with formal rank of assistant, associate or full professor in an academic department offering advanced degrees may be members of a graduate student dissertation committee.
 The vice provost and dean of the Graduate School may approve exceptions to these restrictions in specific cases.
 Upon such approval, individuals who are not members of the graduate faculty may serve as members, but not as faculty advisors or chairs of the graduate student dissertation committee.
 See the Dissertation Committee section of the Graduate School Manual for additional details about Dissertation Committee composition.
 A list of Decker College faculty who can serve as committee chairs and/or members can be found on our PhD Handbook Google Drive

 Comprehensive Examination